Blue Sky Studios

-Blue Sky Studios, Inc. was an American visual effects and computer animation studio which was active from 1987 to 2021.
-Based in Greenwich, Connecticut, it was founded on February 22, 1987, by Chris Wedge, Michael Ferraro, Carl Ludwig, Alison Brown, David Brown and Eugene Troubetzkoy after their employer, Mathematical Applications Group (MAGI), one of the visual effects studios behind Tron (1982), shut down.
+Blue Sky Studios, Inc. was an American visual effects and computer animation studio, which was based in Greenwich, Connecticut.
+It was founded on February 22, 1987 by Chris Wedge, Michael Ferraro, Carl Ludwig, Alison Brown, David Brown and Eugene Troubetzkoy after their employer, Mathematical Applications Group (MAGI), one of the visual effects studios behind Tron (1982), got sold to Vidmax Canada and eventually closed.
 Using its in-house rendering software, the studio created visual effects for commercials and films before dedicating itself to animated film production.
-It produced 13 feature films, the first being Ice Age (2002), and the final one being Spies in Disguise (2019).
+It produced 13 feature films, the first being Ice Age (2002) and the final one being Spies in Disguise (2019).

-Blue Sky Studios was a subsidiary of 20th Century Animation until its acquisition by the Walt Disney Company, as part of their acquisition of 21st Century Fox assets in 2019.
-Disney closed down Blue Sky in April 2021 due to the economic impact of the COVID-19 pandemic on its business operations.
+Blue Sky Studios became a subsidiary of 20th Century Animation in 1997 through its VIFX division's majority-stake acquisition of the studio and became the principal animation studio of 20th Century Fox from 2002 until its acquisition by the Walt Disney Company, as part of their acquisition of 21st Century Fox assets in 2019.
+Disney closed down Blue Sky on 10 April 2021 and absorbed its library and IPs into 20th Century Animation.

 Ice Age and Rio were the studio's most commercially successful franchises, while Robots (2005), Horton Hears a Who!
-(2008), The Peanuts Movie (2015) and the aforementioned Spies in Disguise were among its most critically praised films.
+(2008), The Peanuts Movie (2015), and the aforementioned Spies in Disguise were among its most critically praised films.
 Scrat, a character from the Ice Age franchise, was the studio's mascot.

 History

 1980–1989: Formation and early computer animation

 In the late 1970s, Chris Wedge, then an undergraduate at Purchase College studying film, was employed by Mathematical Applications Group, Inc. (MAGI).
 MAGI was an early computer technology company that produced SynthaVision, a software application that could replicate the laws of physics to measure nuclear radiation rays for US government contracts.
 At MAGI, Wedge met Eugene Troubetzkoy, who held a Ph.D in theoretical physics and was one of the first computer animators.
 Using his background in character animation, Wedge helped MAGI produce animation for television commercials, which eventually led to an offer from Walt Disney Productions to produce animation for the film Tron (1982).
 After Tron, MAGI hired Carl Ludwig, an electrical engineer, and Mike Ferraro transferred to the film division from the Cad Cam division of MAGI.
 As MAGI's success began to decline, the company employed David Brown from CBS/Fox Video to be a marketing executive and Alison Brown to be a managing producer.
-After MAGI was sold to Vidmax (Canada), the six individuals—Wedge, Troubetzkoy, Ferraro, Ludwig, David Brown and Alison Brown—founded Blue Sky Studios in February 1987 to continue the software design and produce computer animation.
+After MAGI was sold to Vidmax Canada, the six individuals—Wedge, Troubetzkoy, Ferraro, Ludwig, David Brown and Alison Brown—founded Blue Sky Studios on February 22, 1987 to continue the software design and produce computer animation.